Percy Jackson: Sea of Monsters: Box office

 Percy Jackson: Sea of Monsters grossed $68,559,554 in North America and $133,688,197 internationally for a worldwide total of $202,247,751.

-The film grossed $5.4 million on its opening day, taking the number No. 2 spot at the domestic box office.
-During its extended five-day opening weekend the film debuted at the No. 4 spot and grossed $23,258,113.
+The film grossed $5.4 million on its opening day, taking the second spot at the domestic box office.
+During its extended five-day opening weekend, the film debuted at number four and grossed $23,258,113.

 Accolades

 Katelyn Mager was nominated for her performance at the 2014 Young Artist Award as Best Supporting Young Actress in a Feature Film.

 Soundtrack

 The film's score was composed by Andrew Lockington.
 "My Songs Know What You Did in the Dark (Light Em Up)" by Fall Out Boy and "Cameo Lover" by Kimbra were featured in the movie but are not included in the soundtrack.

 Home media

 The film was released on 3D Blu-ray, Blu-ray, and DVD on December 17, 2013.
 The film was additionally released for Digital HD download on December 3.